platformer/ML/README.md

 You can see the notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.ipynb).
 You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW6/hw6.pdf).

 You can see the dataset [here](https://github.com/platformer/ML/blob/main/HW6/Auto.csv).

+# Image Classification with Keras

+This is a python notebook exploring the basics of Keras in order to classify images of birds according to their species.

+You can see the notebook [here](https://github.com/platformer/ML/blob/main/HW7/hw7.ipynb).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW7/hw7.pdf).

+You can see the dataset [here](https://github.com/platformer/ML/blob/main/HW7/data).